This 1st episode of CS is titled, “It Begins.”

-The best place to start is at the beginning. but where is that exactly?
-In a history of the Church and Christianity where do we begin?
+The best place to start is at the beginning.
+But with Church History, where is that?
+Where do we begin?

-Most contemporary Christians would probably start with Jesus.
-That’s reasonable.
-But where would the first Christians have begun?
-They were Jews, and thought what they believed as a purified form of Judaism; a faith Moses would have been proud of.
-They believed Jesus was the Messiah, the long hoped for & oft prophesied Savior who came to restore the faith Abraham had begun 2000 years before.
+They were Jews, and considered what they believed as a purified form of Judaism; a faith Moses would have approved of.
+They believed Jesus was Messiah, the long hoped for & oft prophesied Savior Who came to restore the faith God revealed to Abraham 2000 years before.

-So where would Peter, Andrew, John, James, or Thomas have begun telling the story.
-The Apostle John begins his story of Jesus at creation with the words “In the beginning …” We’ll come up in time considerably and start with the man known as Jesus of Nazareth fully engaged in his public ministry; traveling through Northern Israel with a dozen disciples.
+The Apostle John begins his story of Jesus at creation with the words “In the beginning …” We’ll come up in time considerably and start with the man known as Jesus of Nazareth engaged in His public ministry; traveling through Northern Israel with a dozen disciples.

-At that time, the 1st Century of the Common Era, Israel was an uneasy part of the Roman Empire.
+At that time, the 1st Century of what modern historians like to called the Common Era, Israel was an uneasy part of the Roman Empire.
 Unlike some provinces that counted being part of Rome a privilege, Israel loathed their Roman occupiers.
-They resisted more than just the political domination by a foreign power; they also despise the Greek culture the Romans had brought.
+Most Jews resisted more than just political domination by a foreign power; they also despise the Greek culture the Romans brought with them.

-All this helped stir the pot of popular expectation among the Jews for the arrival of the Messiah who they anticipated would be primarily a political figure.
-The scriptures prophesied He would replace corruption with paradise; the wicked would be punished, the righteous rewarded, and Israel exalted among the nations.
-Messiah would restore David’s throne and rule over all the Earth.
+All this stirred the pot of popular expectation among Jews for the arrival of the Messiah who they anticipated would be primarily a political figure.
+Scripture foretold He’d replace corruption with paradise; the wicked would be punished, the righteous rewarded, and Israel exalted among the nations.
+Messiah would restore David’s throne and rule over the affairs of Earth.

-Some of the prophets spoke of a war between good and evil that would resolve in the Messiah’s victory.
+Some prophets spoke of a war between good and evil that would resolve in the Messiah’s victory.
 This flavored the anticipation of many.
-They cast Rome as the main adversary Messiah would overcome.
+They cast Rome as the chief adversary Messiah would crush.

 By the 1st Century, different groups had developed around their belief in what was the right way to prepare for this political Messiah.